-- The order of the applications after the “=” indicate the order in which they will be used to load PDFs.
+The order of the applications after the “=” indicates the order in which they will be used to load PDFs.
 Right now, GIMP will be used first.
 All you need to do to fix this is to change the order so Okular is first, like this:

 Once you change it, save your changes and then restart Firefox.
 Your PDFs should now load in Okular.

 For those who have used this workaround in the past, they may have realized that this fix is temporary.
 The next time you update your software or change something, gimp, again, gets set as the default for PDF files.
 In order to make this a permanent fix, there is another option.
 You can override the mimeinfo.cache list by creating a file in the /usr/share/applications directory called “mimeapps.list” that overrides mimeinfo.cache.
 Here’s what you would add to the file if you want Okular to be your default PDF reader:

 [Default Applications] application/pdf=okularApplication_pdf.desktop